Event details

 Description

 The Abraham Kuyper Center is pleased to organize a Summer Seminar on the Philosophy of the Humanities from 23-25 August, 2023 at the Vrije Universiteit in Amsterdam.
-This seminar has a dual nature: the first part will feature discussions about an upcoming book and the second part will consist of presentations by scholars working within the Philosophy of the Humanities.
+This seminar has a dual nature: it will consist of a mix of discussions about an upcoming book and presentations by scholars working within the Philosophy of the Humanities.

 Stephen Grimm, Rik Peels, and Rene van Woudenberg are jointly writing a book tentatively called A Philosophy of the Humanities, to be published by Oxford University Press.
-During the first half of the seminar, both philosophers as well as humanities scholars will comment on a draft/concept chapters for this publication.
-In the second half of the seminar, the same speakers will give a more regular talk on a theme within their philosophical expertise that fits the broad umbrella of “Philosophy of the Humanities”.
+During the seminar, both philosophers as well as humanities scholars will comment on a draft/concept chapters for this publication.
+The same speakers will also give a more regular talk on a theme within their philosophical expertise that fits the broad umbrella of “Philosophy of the Humanities”.

 The seminar is part of a project on “Epistemic Progress in the University”, a sub-part of which is devoted to epistemic progress in the Humanities.
 The project is sponsored by the Templeton World Charity Organization.